TabaegraergaergenieFramework

 - Returns an object

-- This function emulates the initial data for the scoreboard, which will then be changed during the operation of the application.
+- This function emulates the initial data for the scoreboard, which will then be updated whilst the application is running.

 Data model: variables

-These variables are available for display in the interface and automatically update it when it changes.
+These variables are available for display in the interface and automatically update it when they change.

 The handler @onchange isready controls the application logic:

-isreadyand his role:isready— this is the built-in reactive variable Stipple, which initially has the valuefalse.
-She becomestruewhen the client (browser) has fully loaded the page and established a connection to the server via WebSocket.@onchange isreadymeans that the code inside the block is executed once whenisreadychanges fromfalseontruethat is, at the first successful download of the application on the client side.
-This does not mean that updates are limited to this moment only. —@onchangeit runs the code once, but we can initiate persistent processes inside it.- We use
+isreadys and their roles:isready— this is Stipple’s built-in reactive variable, which initially has the valuefalse.
+It becomestruewhen the client (browser) has fully loaded the page and established a connection to the server via WebSocket.@onchange isreadymeans that the code inside the block is executed once whenisreadychanges fromfalsetotrue, that is, upon the first successful download of the application on the client side.
+This does not mean that updates are limited to this moment alone. —@onchangeit runs the code once, but we can initiate persistent processes within it.- We use

-@onchange isreadyto ensure that data initialization and the start of the update cycle occur only after the interface is ready for operation.
-Without this, the code could execute too early, before establishing communication with the client, which would lead to synchronization errors.
+@onchange isreadyto ensure that data initialisation and the start of the update cycle occur only after the interface is ready for operation.
+Without this, the code could execute too early, before establishing communication with the client, which would lead to synchronisation errors.

 - Asynchronous loop: